 It never ceased to amaze me how elephants could virtually disappear in the marshes.
 Between the height of the vegetation and the depth of the water, sometimes it was only the ever-present egrets that perched on their backs that gave them away.
 The elephants slowly powered through the water with ease, carving channels into the greenery as they ate their fill.

-A python with the head the size of an apple silently slithered through the foliage.
+A python with a head the size of an apple silently slithered through the foliage.
 I don’t know how long it was but it seemed to go forever before the tip of its tail finally glided by.

-At the shallow end, the mud was thick and slippery and the juveniles were beside themselves with glee.
+At a shallow end, the mud was thick and slippery and the juveniles were beside themselves with glee.
 They’d roll and slide and stick their faces right into the ooze—their joy was palpable and I was happy just watching them.
 I could’ve been headed to the gallows and they would’ve made me happy.
-In fact, my cheeks hurt I was smiling so much.
+In fact, my cheeks hurt because I was smiling so much.
 It was one of the sweetest things I’ve ever seen, and I felt this immense sense of privilege that I was able to do so in person.

 If you’ve ever tried to photograph birds in flight you know it’s not an easy task—especially when they flit about at lightning speed.
 I had very little luck on my safaris before Amboseli, but a pair of sweet little bee-eaters took pity on me.
 They perched themselves on a tree branch and used it as a home base.
 If one flew away it would return a few seconds later.